Many of the best business phone systems remain to be an

 businesses.
 Choosing the NEC SL2100 is a cost-effective solution that

-of the technology curve.
-NEC continues being a leading
+ensures your company will remain ahead of the technology curve.
+NEC

-Grandstream's UCM IP-PBXs can connect up to your existing traditional phone lines or your Internet
+UCM IP-PBXs can connect to your existing traditional phone lines or your Internet

 connection using VoIP (or both).
 Based upon open source Asterisk and

-SIP IP phones the UCM offers a feature robust Unified Communication system
+SIP IP phones, the UCM offers a robust Unified Communication system

 without license fees.
 The impressive servers come with a carefully